Free LinkedIn Post Preview Generator

 Most LinkedIn posts do not fail at 3,000 characters.
 They fail in the first block because the strongest line lands after See more.
 If you want more people to read the post, move the useful sentence earlier...see more

 No image attached.
-This mockup is showing a text-first post.
+This preview is showing a text-only post.

 142 reactions